How data analysts help brands break down silos

 It’s also important to note that this kind of work is something your software engineers shouldn’t be doing.

-Because of this, data analysts are critical to the way organizations work.
+Because of this, data analysts are critical to the way organisations work.

 What doesn’t a data analyst do?

-Data analysts are critical to building an organization’s semantic layer.
+Data analysts are critical to building an organisation’s semantic layer.
 We expect them to develop repeatable, consistent, and precise logical formulas for combining records from different systems, as quickly as possible.

 Oftentimes, the automation of those formulas is then handed off to engineers.
 Engineers are tasked with building tools and platforms to make that semantic layer construction process easy and transparent.
 Data analysts are then free to build the semantic layer as fast as they can, with as little friction as possible.

-This division of labor lowers the daily stress on data analysts, and they get the best use of their skills.
+This division of labour lowers the daily stress on data analysts, and they get the best use of their skills.